 Recently, the World Health Organization and United Nations Children’s Fund (WHO/UNICEF) Joint Monitoring Programme for Water Supply, Sanitation and Hygiene (JMP) released updated numbers, and there’s good news.
 The number of people living without access to clean water has decreased from 771 million to 703 million1.
 That’s 68 million people who now have clean and safe water since the last report!

 The water sector uses a special ladder, developed by WHO/UNICEF, to benchmark and compare different levels of access to clean water.
 Here’s a quick overview:

 The very top of the ladder is safely managed access, which means you have access to an improved water source that is free from contamination, located directly on the premises, and available whenever you need it2.

-If your roundtrip to an improved water source takes 30 minutes or less, you’ve moved up a rung to basic service.
+If you have to travel to collect water but your roundtrip to an improved source takes 30 minutes or less, you have basic service.

 You have limited service, the middle rung, if you have access to an improved water source like a piped system or protected well but it takes more than 30 minutes to make the trip there and back.